 - They may avoid currency conversion charges

-- It is less likely that they discover “hidden” charges (this in turn benefits you as the merchant, because it can decrease the chance that the customer would request a refund or file a chargeback claim)
+- It is less likely that they discover “hidden” charges (this in turn benefits you as the merchant because it can decrease the chance that the customer would request a refund or file a chargeback claim)

 - You use a plug-in solution:

-- You use a self-developed web shop system:
+- You use a self-developed online store:

 Follow the instructions in the integration guide.

-Note that in order for the multi-currency feature to work on your site, you must be able to list prices in multiple currencies, and allow your customers to choose the currency they will use to purchase an item.
+Note that for the multi-currency feature to work on your site, you must be able to list prices in multiple currencies, and allow your customers to choose the currency they will use to purchase an item.